hundredrabbits/thebook/north_pacific_logbook.md

 Today was very quiet, with Devine doing a lot of writing and reading, and me drawing, keeping watch outside and sleeping.
 I was very sleepy today, so sleepy I nearly fell asleep while steering from the companionway stairs.
 I took 2 naps, on top of the 5 hours I get per night.
 I think the reason I may be tired is because we've been shifting hours around, delaying the time our night watches start as the night is coming earlier and earlier as we go east.
 Days of calm also mess up our sleeping schedule, as we don't adhere to strict rules, we sleep whenever.
 My body demands a steady sleeping schedule to function, something that is hard to come by on a passage.
 We're looking forward to sleeping a full night together in the same bunk, it's been too long, I crave both the rest and companionship.

-Tonight promises winds of 10-15 knots, smooth, easy sailing.
-We made it under 500 nm, now THAT is exciting!
+Tonight promises winds of 18-28 km/h (10-15 kn), smooth, easy sailing.
+We made it under 926 km (500 nm), now THAT is exciting!
 We've got maybe 4 1/2 days left, if the wind holds!
 We finally switched away from Japan time to Vancouver time, now hours of the day feel more normal.

 \newpage